Bradfield, New South Wales: Bradfield City

 Construction of a new city is starting in 2024 and is projected to be finished by 2074.
 It is intended to be the first new city in Australia in a century.

 AMRF (Advanced Manufacturing Readiness Facility)

-The Advanced Manufacturing Readiness Facility is the first building to be constructed in Bradfield City.
-AMRF Stage 1 opened on March 2025 and is intended to support local businesses in mechanical manufacturing.
+The Advanced Manufacturing Readiness Facility will be the first building to be constructed in Bradfield City.
+AMRF Stage 1 opened in March 2025 and is intended to support local businesses in mechanical manufacturing.
 AMRF Stage 2, opening in 2026, is intended to support semi-conductor and electronics manufacturing for aerospace and defence.

 Transport

 The suburb will be serviced by the Bradfield station of the Western Sydney Airport metro line.
-The station is due to be completed in 2026.
+The metro project, including Bradfield station, has been delayed to 2028.
+Leaked TfNSW maps and plans also include a heavy rail extension of an extension if the SWRL (South-West Rail Link) from Leppington to Bradfield.

+Bradfield Station Masterplans also include a new bus interchange on Innovation East Street, composing of a transit-only road with 4-5 bus bays on the road itself, which will serve newly commissioned bus routes ti WSI and the Aerotropolis from Liverpool, Penrith and Campbelltown.

+The upgrade of Fifteenth Avenue in Austral to a dual carriageway and the proposed Fifteenth Avenue Smart Transit from Liverpool to Bradfield and possibly WSI.
+Little information on the project is available.

 The Northern Road runs along the south-western boundary of the suburb.